 - If you are not defending, at the very least, note who is.
 That way, if you see their health drop, you know they’re under attack!
 Yes, the person defending should call out but most of the time this does not happen or they call too slow or too late.
 Being aware of who is defending and being able to get to them to help them quickly could mean the difference between winning and losing a match.
 One way to help you keep a better eye on who is defending the node is to have them on ‘Focus Target’.
 That way, you can see if they’re get sapped as well as more easily monitor their health.

-- Yes, you literally should constantly count how many teammates are with you versus how many enemies there are.
+- Yes, you literally should constantly count (or vaguely be aware of) how many teammates are with you versus how many enemies there are.

 - For example, if you’re in a Civil War or Yavin Ruins and there are 6 of you verses 4 of the enemy team at a control point, then you should be asking yourself, where is the rest of the enemy team?
 Am I needed elsewhere?
 Depending on the enemy teams composition, the answer will almost certainly be yes.